tjarkvandemerwe/tidyprompt/README.md

 - **tidy prompting**: Quickly and elegantly construct prompts for LLMs, using piping syntax (inspired by the `tidyverse`).
-Wrap a base prompt in prompt wrappers to influence how the LLM handles the prompt.
-A library of pre-built prompt wrappers is included, but you can also write your own.
+Wrap a base prompt in prompt wraps to influence how the LLM handles the prompt.
+A library of pre-built prompt wraps is included, but you can also write your own.

 - **structured output**: Extract structured output from the LLM’s response, and validate it.
 Automatic retries with feedback to the LLM,